peteryzhang6/The-Law-of-One/Duality/learn-teach.md

 is an entity called teacher, who first teach the knowledge it knows then later learn from its mistake and reflect on the mistake for refinement and improvement.

 9.3: I am Ra.
 Again, to direct your judgment is an intrusion upon your space/time continuum distortion called future.
 To speak of past or present within our distortion/judgment limits is acceptable.
 To guide rather than teach/learn is not acceptable to our distortion in regards to teach/learning.

+15.13: It is important to allow each seeker to enlighten itself rather than for any messenger to attempt in language to teach/learn for the entity, thus being teach/learner and learn/teacher.
+This is not in balance with your third density.
+We learn from you.
+We teach to you.
+Thus, we teach/learn.
+If we learned for you, this would cause imbalance in the direction of the distortion of free will.
 # Accelerated Learning
 10.14